NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 ## Starting up Your Research
 Congratulations researcher!
-You have been recruited to the lab of Terribly (aka Terry) Famous, an authority in the field with many benchmark publications in the CV.
-It is truly an honor to work here, and you outcompeted several applicants to earn the position.
+You have been recruited to the lab of Professor Terry Williams (often called “Terry”), a well-established authority in the field with many benchmark publications to his name.
+It is truly an honour to work here, and you outcompeted several applicants to earn the position.
 It will be a major addition to your CV and will likely increase your chances of receiving funding for your own projects in the future.

 The road to success is open!

-On your first day of work, Famous lets you know that you will continue, and build on, the work left behind by a previous PhD, Wang Fang (王芳), who left the Famous lab six months ago to pursue a career elsewhere (former co-workers claim she is in China, or the USA.
-Or maybe the UK.
-Or Germany.
-Nobody knows for sure).
-Before leaving, Wang sent Famous a photo of her lab notes documenting the data you will work with.
+On your first day of work, Terry informs you that you will continue and build on the work left behind by a previous PhD student, Emily Johnson, who left the lab six months ago to pursue a career elsewhere.
+Former coworkers say she could be working in the industry at another university or possibly abroad—nobody knows for sure.
+Before leaving, Emily sent Terry a photo of her lab notes, which document the data you will work with.

 She also left behind a USB stick containing all known files and folders in a zip file.

 ![Lab notes by Wang][notes]

-Puzzled by the note, you ask Famous for additional information.
-The reply is that all researchers in the Famous lab work independently and are responsible for their own data and lab notes.
+Puzzled by the note, you ask Terry for additional information.
+The reply is that all researchers in the lab work independently and are responsible for their own data and lab notes.
 If the information is not in the notes, the publication, or the zipped folder, it does not exist.

 > ### Exercise 1
 > Can you list at least five major issues with the lab documentation in the image above?